-Chronologically, Mr. Midshipman Hornblower is the first in a saga that follows a young man up the ranks as a British naval officer during the Napoleonic wars.
+Synopsis: Chronologically, Mr. Midshipman Hornblower is the first in a naval fiction saga that follows a young man up the ranks as a British officer in the Royal Navy during the Napoleonic wars.
 Horatio Hornblower starts as a seasick teenager, but even in this origins story we get a glimpse of the ingenious and larger-than-life hero that he’ll become in later books.

 The episodic nature of Mr. Midshipman Hornblower makes it easy to jump in to when you find small chunks of reading time.
-It’s also very accessible and isn’t too technical for us landsmen!
+It’s also a very accessible naval adventure and isn’t too technical for us landsmen!

 Sidenote: Did the Bounty mutiny help to serve as inspiration for the mutiny that figures in to Elizabeth Gaskell’s North and South?
 There were a number of famous mutinies at the turn of the nineteenth century, and Gaskell likely would’ve heard these controversial stories growing up.

 8. The Sea Wolf by Jack London (1904)

 Synopsis: Landsman Humphrey van Weyden is taking a ferryboat in foggy San Francisco bay when his boat collides with another craft and sinks.
 He’s rescued by a schooner captained by the tyrannical Wolf Larsen, who forces van Weyden to join his crew.
 As the schooner sails for Japan, van Weyden is forced to grapple with his own physical shortcomings and the psychological strain of his relationship with Captain Larsen.